Rio de Janeiro, Brazil

 Law and Sustainable Development: Comparative and International Perspectives

-Organized by Tulane University Law School and Payson Center for International Development in collaboration with faculty of the Federal University of Rio de Janeiro and The University of Tennessee College of Law
+Organized by Tulane University Law School and Payson Center for International Development in collaboration with faculty of the Federal University of Rio de Janeiro, The University of Tennessee College of Law and Georgia State University College of Law

 Bem vindo!
 Welcome!
 Focusing on Comparative Perspectives of Law and Sustainable Development, the Rio Program partners with inter-disciplinary faculty in law and related areas at the Federal University of Rio de Janeiro, one of the best universities in Brazil.
 We offer students the widest possible exposure to Brazil, Brazilian society and legal institutions, and to diverse learning environments, including classes supplemented by role-playing and presentations from local lawyers and government.